Finite group actions on abelian groups of finite Morley rank: Enveloping algebras enter the scene

-\begin{proof} (a) Denote by $\mathcal{I}= \mathcal{I}(E)$ the set of isomorphism classes of simple $E$-modules; notice that the set $\mathcal{I}$ is finite.
-We collect isomorphic simple factors and rewrite the direct sum of Equation (\ref{eq:direct_decoposition}) as
+\begin{proof} (a) Denote by $\mathcal{I}= \mathcal{I}(R)$ the set of isomorphism classes of simple $R$-modules; notice that the set $\mathcal{I}$ is finite.
+We collect isomorphic simple factors and rewrite the direct sum of simple $R$-modules in Equation (\ref{eq:direct_decoposition}) as

-where all simple summands in $U_I$ belong to the isomorphism class $I$.
+where all simple summands of $U_I$ belong to the isomorphism class $I$.

-We want to prove that each submodule $U_I$ is definable, then it will follow from the smooth irreducibility of the action of $E$ on $V$ than $V = U_I$ for some $I$, that is, that all summands in (\ref{eq:direct_decoposition}) are isomorphic.
+We want to prove that each submodule $U_I$ is definable; then it will follow from the smoothness of the action of $R$ on $V$ than $V = U_I$ for some $I$, that is, that all summands in (\ref{eq:direct_decoposition}) are isomorphic.

-For that purpose, an element $v\in V$ will be called \emph{$I$-cyclic} for $I \in \mathcal{I}$ if all simple summands in the cyclic module $vE$ belong to $I$.
-If $u,v$ are cyclic elements of $V$, then $(u+v)E \leqslant uE + vE$, and all simple summands in $uE + vE$, and hence in $(u+v)E$, belong to $I$ and therefore $u+v$ is an $I$-cyclic element.
+For that purpose, an element $v\in V$ will be called \emph{$I$-cyclic} for $I \in \mathcal{I}$ if all simple summands in the cyclic module $vR$ belong to $I$.
+If $u,v$ are $I$-cyclic elements of $V$, then $(u+v)R \leqslant uR + vR$, and all simple summands in $uR + vR$, and hence in $(u+v)R$, belong to $I$ and therefore $u+v$ is an $I$-cyclic element.
 It follows that the set of all $I$-cyclic elements in $V$ coincides with $U_I$.

-Let us denote by $\mathcal{A}_I$ the set of all right ideals $A$ in $E$ such that all simple summands of the factor module $E/A$ belong to $I$.
+Let us denote by $\mathcal{K}_I$ the set of all right ideals $K$ in $R$ such that all simple summands of the factor module $R/K$ belong to $I$.
 Then $U_I$ is defined by the formula